 Pet Passports are no longer available if you live in the UK and if are looking to take your pet on holiday with you, you now need an Animal Health Certificate (AHC) if travelling to an EU country or Northern Ireland.
-If you are travelling to a non-EU country you must get a Export Health Certificate (EHC).
 We can issue these for you!

 These certificates can ONLY be issued by an Official Veterinarian (OV).
-We currently have two OV's within our team, Jacob & Chiara.
+We currently have one OV within our team, Jacob.

 These certificates are very lengthy and require a lot of time and patience to complete.
 It is important to contact us in plenty of time so we can arrange an appropriate appointment time and get important information from you to be able to fill the paperwork correctly and efficiently.
 You may be able to wait for your paperwork or we may ask you to pop back.

 Please contact the surgery for more details, the current cost and to book an appointment.

 As of 1st January 2021, the UK has Part 2 listed status under the EU Pet Travel Scheme, meaning that people travelling from GB with their pets will need to follow new requirements in order to travel to the EU and Northern Ireland.

 This guidance applies to people travelling to and from Great Britain (England, Scotland and Wales) with their pet cats, ferrets or dogs, including assistance dogs.
 This guidance is only for travel for non-commercial reasons.